common-workflow-language/cwl-utils/cwl_utils/templates/WorkflowInputJsonSchemaTemplate.md

 ## Part 5 - Run schema generation against all tests in the cwl v1.2 directory

-> Note there is a set of six urls and inputs that we test the schema generation against
+> Note there is a set of six urls and inputs that we test the schema generation against in the tests directory

 <details>